ihslimn/jet-engine-break-listing-by-tax/README.md

-# JetEngine - break listing by yerms.
+# JetEngine - break listing by terms.

 Allow to break single listing grid into sections separated by terms.
 Something like this: